Point Checklist: A Coronado Beach Vacation Guide

 For Orange Avenue Strip

 However, that does tend to fill up rather quickly.
-It is best that you arrive early in the day to be able to get those spots other than that it’s kind of a hit and miss.
+It is best that you arrive early in the day to be able to get those spots other than that it’s kind of a hit-and-miss.

 Again this is mostly street parking and they do fill up rather quickly if you do get lucky be sure you snag it when you see it.